 You will often save fabric if you cut your leotard pieces one at a time, folding as you go.
 Leotard fabric is expensive so plan ahead when cutting and place your pieces close together.
 You will often have enough fabric left to make a bikini bottom or top if you cut carefully.
 Scraps can also be great to applique shapes and designs.

 Now you are ready to start sewing!
-The are several stitches you can use to make a leotard so please read how to sew leotards with a regular machine if you haven’t already.
+The are several stitches you can use when learning how to sew a leotard so please read how to sew leotards with a regular machine if you haven’t already.
 If you don’t have a serger the best stitch to use is a narrow zig-zag stitch which will retain the elasticity of the fabric.

 Don’t forget your stretch needles.
 It makes all the difference and will save you from a lot of frustration and skipped stitches.